OfficialHi/DrawingSite/README.md

 ---

-You can replace the previous "Installation & Usage" section in your README with this updated one for a more user-friendly experience.

 ## Contributing:

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.